tomcat-slf4j-logback/tomcat9-slf4j-logback/README.md

 Tomcat SLF4J Logback is a drop in replacement to tomcat allowing full all internal logging to use our favorite slf4j/logback libraries.

-## NOTICE ##

-As of logback 1.1.7, it is no longer necessary to include `${catalina.home}` in server.xml for logback-access.
-We have also realligned our code to better match logback in all ways.
-Throughout this documentation you will read about the prior setup and the new setup.
-Both should work without problems.

-Drop in support 'server.xml' is correct on latest release.
-Issues existed in tomcat 9.0 with Jasper listener being present.
-Remove that listener to use older builds.

 ## RELEASES ##

 [![tomcat9](http://github-release-version.herokuapp.com/github/tomcat-slf4j-logback/tomcat-slf4j-logback/release.svg?style=flat)](https://github.com/tomcat-slf4j-logback/tomcat-slf4j-logback/releases/tag/tomcat9\(9.0.36\))